ghga-de/ghga/services/pcs/README.md

 ### Usage:

-A template YAML for configurating the service can be found at [`./example-config.yaml`](./example-config.yaml).
+A template YAML for configuring the service can be found at [`./example-config.yaml`](./example-config.yaml).
 Please adapt it, rename it to `.pcs.yaml`, and place it into one of the following locations:
 - in the current working directory were you are execute the service (on unix: `./.pcs.yaml`)